 The next question enables users to give more detailed feedback if they wish to, but it’s again not mandatory.

-Here are the top tools to help yoı collect user feedback In-App.
+Here are the top in-app survey tools to help yoı collect user feedback In-App.

 Top Tools to Collect User Feedback In-App